MIKE CRAVER, BILL HICKS, and JIM WATSON

 Bill, the founding fiddler of the Red Clay Ramblers, was before that a member of the Fuzzy Mountain String Band, and appears on their two Rounder LPs (reissued in 1995 as a Rounder CD).
 After leaving the Ramblers in 1981, he began playing music with his wife, Libby, and working as a stone mason in Chatham County, NC, where they live.
 Bill and Libby have a CD on the Copper Creek label, SOUTH OF NOWHERE.
 Bill and Libby also played for seven years in the Cajun-Zydeco band Unknown Tongues.
 Bill writes songs and produced a live solo CD of his songs, THE PERFECT GIG, in 2002.

 Jim currently tours with Robin and Linda Williams in Their Fine Group.
-Jim has released three solo CDs: DON'T TELL ME I DON'T KNOW, WILLIE'S REDEMPTION, and his most recent THIS WORLD WOULD ALL BE SUNSHINE.
-Jim, who also performs with the Green Level Entertainers, has ushered in the Christmas season for 24 straight years with his holiday show at the Cave in Chapel Hill.
+Jim has released four solo CDs: DON'T TELL ME I DON'T KNOW, WILLIE'S REDEMPTION, THIS WORLD WOULD ALL BE SUNSHINE, and CHRISTMAS AT THE CAVE, celebrating his 26th annual Christmas show in Chapel Hill.
+Jim also plays with the Green Level Entertainers.
 Before the Red Clay Ramblers, Jim recorded with the Hollow Rock String Band on their second LP.

 (l-r: Joe Newberry, Mike Craver, Jim Watson, Bill Hicks.
 Photo by Daniel Coston.
 For higher resolution and more photos).

 Mike has worked in musical theater since leaving the Ramblers.
 He co-wrote the Off Broadway musicals OIL CITY SYMPHONY, and RADIO GALS.
 He arranged the music for SMOKE ON THE MOUNTAIN and the sequel SMOKE ON THE MOUNTAIN HOMECOMING.
-He's released three solo records: FISHING FOR AMOUR, WAGONER'S LAD, and SHINING DOWN, and also collaborated with Clyde Edgerton on a musical version of Clyde's novel LUNCH AT THE PICCADILLY, and a recent "story/song" CD of THE BIBLE SALESMAN.
+He's released four solo records: FISHING FOR AMOUR, WAGONER'S LAD, SHINING DOWN, and BOSH AND MOONSHINE.

-SOUND NEEDS: For performance the band requires four vocal mics on booms, three instrumental mics on booms, one line input or direct box for guitar (with pickup) and one line input or direct box for digital grand piano.
+SOUND NEEDS: For performance the band requires four vocal mics on booms, three instrumental mics on booms, one line input for digital grand piano.
 In most cases the band needs to be supplied with a simple monitor system.

 The band usually sets up, stage left to stage right, as follows:

-#1 position: piano player [1 vocal mic on boom, 1 line input or direct box for digital piano, also we need a power supply/extension for keyboard too]
+#1 position: piano player -- 1 vocal mic on boom, 1 line input for digital piano, also we need a power supply/extension for keyboard too

-# 4position: fiddle/guitar player [1 vocal mic on boom, 1 mic on boom for fiddle, and 1 line input or direct box for guitar]
+# 4position: fiddle/guitar player -- 1 vocal mic on boom, 1 mic on boom for fiddle

 for inquiries: mcraver at ptmc dot net